ovh/docs/pages/web/hosting/htaccess_how_to_block_a_specific_ip_address_from_accessing_your_website/guide.en-gb.md

 ---
-title: '.htaccess, how to block a specific IP address from accessing your website'
+title: 'Blocking a specific IP address from accessing your website'
-excerpt: How to block a specific IP address from accessing your website
+excerpt: How to block a specific IP address with .htaccess
 slug: htaccess_how_to_block_a_specific_ip_address_from_accessing_your_website
 legacy_guide_number: g1970
+section: 'Redirection and authentication'
 ---

 You just have to create a file called .htaccess and place it in the www folder (or in a particular directory that you wish to restrict access to).